Especially for Applicants

 Q. What about financial aid offers?

-Financial aid offers are made with offers of admission: if you receive an offer, do ask any and all questions you have about financial aid at that time.
+Financial aid offers are often made with offers of admission and will be confired in writing.
+If you receive an offer, ask any and all questions you have about financial aid at that time.

 Q. If I do receive an offer, how much time will I have to make my decision?